 Want to arrange this for a group of students?
 Please contact us

-Clicking 'Buy 1' will open a new PayPal window.
+Clicking 'Buy 1' will open a new PayPal window, where payments are processed securely.
 UK customers only.
-Payments are processed securely via PayPal.
 Please ensure your email and delivery addresses are correct in your PayPal account.
 You can add a note in the PayPal payment page if you want to pass on more information.